adrian-kalinin/landing-starter/README.md

 # Nuxt Minimal Starter

-This a marketing website template for a SaaS project.
-It contains a landing page and a blog.
+This a marketing website template for a SaaS project, it contains a landing page and a blog system.

 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.